-- 7.36.
-The Commission accepts that the Previous Exemptions may have actively discouraged Schoolies from making bookings on cruise ships, and may have helped to promote an understanding that the Applicant will not tolerate improper behaviour and under-age drinking on its cruise ships as part of Schoolies celebrations.
-The Commission considers, however, that the unmet quotas and low number of Waiver Applications is a factor that suggests there may no longer be a widespread ongoing demand for Schoolies cruises. - 7.37.
-The Applicant has submitted that it considers the Responsible Adult Requirement, as defined in paragraph 6.6, a key feature of its broader package of measures designed to minimise excessive behaviour during the Schoolies Period, especially in relation to guests aged 17 to 19 years.
-It is not clear what broader package of measures the Applicant refers to. - 7.38.
-As explained at paragraph 3.14 above, the Commission considers that temporary exemptions should not be granted lightly.
+- 6.39 As explained at paragraph 3.14 above, the Commission considers that temporary exemptions should not be granted lightly.
 It has the effect of taking relevant conduct out of the ADA's prohibitions and denying redress to a person affected by that conduct.
-It qualifies the norms of conduct that the ADA seeks to establish. - 7.39.
-In exercising its statutory discretion to grant a temporary exemption, the Commission must have regard to the circumstances of each individual case and balance the relevant factors at the relevant time.
-Persuasive evidence is needed to justify the exemption, and the Commission must be satisfied that an exemption is appropriate and reasonable. - 7.40.
-The Commission is not persuaded that there is a demonstrated ongoing widespread demand for cruises as a Schoolies destination, and notes that the Applicant does not intend to reinstate designated Schoolies Cruises.
+It qualifies the norms of conduct that the ADA seeks to establish. - 6.40 In exercising its statutory discretion to grant a temporary exemption, the Commission must have regard to the circumstances of each individual case and balance the relevant factors at the relevant time.
+Persuasive evidence is needed to justify the exemption, and the Commission must be satisfied that an exemption is appropriate and reasonable. - 6.41 The Commission is not persuaded that there is a demonstrated ongoing widespread demand for cruises as a Schoolies destination, and notes that the Applicant does not intend to reinstate designated Schoolies Cruises.
 The Commission considers that the Applicant has been able to effectively manage the health, safety and security risks associated with the existing demand for its cruises from peoples aged 17-19.
-The Commission notes that there have been no security incidents involving large groups of 17-19 years olds despite the Applicant relaxing the ban on 17-19 years olds travelling without a Responsible Adult during the First Period of the Schoolies Period since 2019.
+The Commission notes that there have been no security incidents involving large groups of 17-19 years olds despite the Applicant relaxing the ban on 17-19 years olds travelling without a Responsible Adult during First Period of the Schoolies Period since 2019. - 6.42 For these reasons, the Commission does not accept that a further temporary exemption is required to prioritise the health, safety and security of persons onboard cruises in the Schoolies Period. - On balance, for the reasons outlined above, the Commission is not persuaded that it is appropriate or reasonable to grant a further exemption to the Applicant, and has made a preliminary decision not to grant the exemption.